thr0wn/angular-easy-popover/README.md

 ## Installation

+1. Be sure that AngulsJS 1.x and jQuery are imported.
-1. Set `angular-easy-popover` as a dependencie of your AngularJS module.
+2. Set `angular-easy-popover` as a dependencie of your AngularJS module.
-2. Add a script tag pointing to `dist/angular-easy-popover.min.js` or `dist/angular-easy-popover.js` and a link tag pointing `dist/angular-easy-popover.min.css` or `dist/angular-easy-popover.css` to your index.html.
+3. Add a script tag pointing to `dist/angular-easy-popover.min.js` or `dist/angular-easy-popover.js` and a link tag pointing `dist/angular-easy-popover.min.css` or `dist/angular-easy-popover.css` to your index.html.

 ## Usage